 - How can you help them become a hero in their organization?

 When you understand what your persona needs at every stage of their customer journey, you can proactively provide the information and answers.
-(Related: Our TPG One customer journey map)
+(Related: An customer journey model)

 - Eighty percent of buyers are using their mobile phones throughout various touch points in the B2B buyer’s journey.
 (BCG Research)